slutske22/leaflet-arrowheads/README.md

 Arrowheads offers a variety of options for rendering and styling arrowheads.
 See the options table below.<br>
 <br>
 Arrowheads inherit all options from [L.Path](https://leafletjs.com/reference-1.6.0.html#path).
-Arrowheads also inherit all options from their parent polylines, except `fill`, `fillOpacity`, and `smoothFactor`.
+Arrowheads also inherit all options from their parent polylines, except `fillOpacity`, and `smoothFactor`.
 These can be changed manually when defining the arrowheads' options, but changing smoothFactor will result in improperly rendered arrows.<br>
 <br>
 <table>